 “His brother-in-law, who visited him, found that he had taken to his bed, his face was swollen, his eyes were red.”

 Ultimately, Hippolyte’s condition worsened, and after much protracted suffering, he died on 5 October.
-As Castaing had been treating Hippolyte, he conducted an autopsy in conjunction with another doctor.
+As Edme Castaing had been treating Hippolyte, he conducted an autopsy in conjunction with another doctor.
 They concluded that Hippolyte died of pleurisy aggravated by consumption.

-Hippolyte died in intestate because no will was found.
-The bulk of the money then went to Auguste, with only one-quarter of money being given to their sister, Madame Martignon.
+Hippolyte died in intestate and because no will was found the bulk of the money then went to Auguste, with only one-quarter of money being given to their sister, Madame Martignon.
 Shortly after Hippolyte’s death, on 7 October 1822, Auguste cashed 100,000 francs of stocks and was seen giving the money to Castaing.
-Auguste later claimed he gave him the money to give to Lebret so that Hippolyte’s will would be destroyed, but when questioned, Lebret claimed there Hippolyte had no will.
+Auguste later claimed he gave him the money to give to Lebret so that Hippolyte’s will would be destroyed, but when questioned, Lebret claimed Hippolyte had no will.
 In addition, Castaing invested 66,000 francs with a stockbroker on 10 October, a day later he sent 30,000 francs to his mother, and on 14 October he gave his mistress 4,000 francs.

-Auguste made out his will on 1 December 1822, and because he was supposedly irritated at his sister, he named Castaing as his sole legatee.
+Auguste made out his will on 1 December 1822, and because he was supposedly irritated at his sister, he named Edme Castaing as his sole legatee.
 Castaing then contacted his cousin, a notary, to ascertain the legality of the will.
 That same day, on 29 May 1823, Auguste and Castaing went on a jaunt to the countryside near Saint Germain.
 They left in a cabriolet traveling without servants and returned to Paris that same day.
 Castaing then went to his own house and was alleged to have obtained morphine.

 On 30 May, the men went to Saint Cloud and spent the day together, and, later that evening, they went to the Tête Noire Hotel, where upon their arrival, Castaing asked for some warm wine for Auguste.
 Castaing also told the waiter that sugar was not necessary as he had brought his own, as well as some lemons, which prosecutors claimed were purchased “for the purpose of neutralising the bitter taste of the acetate de morphia in warm wine.
 After the sugar and lemon had been put into the wine by Castaing without witnesses, it was offered to Auguste, who … was so disgusted with its bitterness as to drink but a very small portion of it.”

 Early the following morning, around 4am, after a restless night, Auguste purportedly “complained of having been tormented by colic and vomiting.”
-Castaing then left the inn for Paris to obtain an emetic, but in fact, prosecutors alleged that he purchased morphine under false pretenses “and not for an innocent purpose.”
+Edme Castaing then left the inn for Paris to obtain an emetic, but in fact, prosecutors alleged that he purchased morphine under false pretenses “and not for an innocent purpose.”
 When Castaing returned to the inn he had Auguste drink some cold milk.
 Witnesses then reported:

 “[His patient] was immediately seized by a violent fit of sickness and purging; that Castaing caused … [and] that whilst his friend was thus affected by sickness, he quitted the house … and left him to the care of the servants of the inn … that on his return, Auguste proposed to have a physician sent for from Paris: that a physician of the place came instead, who desired Castaing to prescribe [helpful medication] for his friend, [but] … Castaing refused … and would not administer the prescription.”